AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

-Apart from the difference between safety and security (that we can very vaguely define by the existence of a malicious entity), we do not really define what we means by "bug-free".
+Apart from the difference between safety and security (that we can very vaguely define by the existence of a malicious entity), we do not really define what we mean by "bug-free".
 Creating software always rely on at least two steps : we establish a specification of what expect from the program and then we produce the source code of the program that must respects this specification.
 Both of these steps can lead to the introduction